Musings and outbursts, book-related and not

 How I Fell in Love with Prairie Dogs

 I met live prairie dogs for the first time in New Mexico in 2015 in an unnatural setting.
-About twenty of them had been transported to the middle of a shopping mall where they puttered about in an artificial enclosure of concrete walls and tunnels painted brick-red.
+About twenty of them had been transported to the middle of a shopping mall where they puttered about in an artificial enclosure of concrete walls painted brick-red.
 The little creatures were fat and cuddly, sitting tall on their hind legs and kissing each other beguilingly.
 My second, more unhappy encounter was a few weeks later on the highway to Angel Fire, NM, where I saw dozens of the poor beasts flattened along the road.
 In that mountain resort town, grassy acre fields sandwiched between housing developments contained prairie dogs who would briefly pop frightened faces above the dirt mouths of their burrows.

 I read up on the Prairie Dog, genus, cynomys; order, rodentia, and instantly made up my mind to feature these amazing animals in an apocalyptic science fiction novel.
 If they happened to get big, say, reaching five feet and becoming ultra-smart, their natural characteristics would make them formidable equals to any humans lucky enough to survive Armageddon.
 To list a few of these traits, the little creatures of today have a sophisticated language of yips and barks that a few scientists claim to have deciphered.
 Their family structure is complex and hierarchic.
 Their communal society—with duties strictly assigned—rivals the organization of the Roman Empire.
 And they have a penchant for cruelty, too, at least in human terms.
 They practice infanticide, which somewhat dilutes their cuteness.